H2-data/MA_Formulary_Evaluation/README.md

 ### **Important Notes:**

-- The data used in this project is a public dataset, it is not confidential data.
+The Data:

+- The data for this project was obtained from a **publicly available** dataset containing medication price and beneficiary information from 2019 to 2024.
+It was created by the Centers for Medicare and Medicaid Services (CMS).

+[Data Source Link]

+How to Read This Repository:

 - Files are labelled from 01-05.
 They can be read in numeric order.
-The dashboard is screenshotted and linked below, and it is the last step in the process.
+This README file contains the important points of the analysis, and should be read first.

+Who is the Project's Intended Recipient?:

+- This project is meant to be recieved and read by Alpha Green Insurance LLC project managers currently assessing the company's Medicare Advantage policies.
+This project will contain a complete ranking of the financial risks of every single medication, as well as an overview of medications with high liability for financial losses.
+These resources can be used to accurately determine how to safely alter MA policy forumlaries to minimize finiancial loss.

 ### **Scenario and Objective:**